loechel/praesentationen/plone-and-python-community.rst

     Alexander

-    The History began with Python, a chrismas project 1990 Guido van Rossum played around and tried to define a new teaching language inspiered by ABC
+    The History began with Python, a chrismas project 1990 by Guido van Rossum playing around and trying to define a new teaching language inspired by ABC

+    Fast Forward

 ----